 During these weekly assessments, look between the toes and between the foot pads for abnormalities.

 Keep your dog’s nails trimmed to prevent nail problems or infections.
-Use paw moisturizers if your dog’s paws are dry and cracked.
+Use paw moisturizers, such as Silver Honey, if your dog’s paws are dry and cracked.
 It’s effective on cuts, abrasions, sores, scratches, wounds, and more.
 And always protect your pet’s paws from extreme temperatures.

 Staying on top of your dog’s paw health will help you identify paw problems early and help you and your veterinarian identify the best course of treatment.